 It is no secret that smoking and chewing tobacco products have become a serious public health crisis.
 At one point in history, smoking was actually considered healthy!
 Even backed by medical professionals.
 Since then, we have discovered that tobacco and nicotine products contain harmful chemicals and contribute to significant health problems.
 Nicotine use also leads to physical dependence and smoking cessation can cause uncomfortable withdrawal symptoms.
 Because of this, many people are searching for ways to quit smoking and cleanse nicotine from the body and lungs.
 There are many different treatment methods to quit smoking and cleanse nicotine from the body.

-Some of the prescription drugs or over-the-counter medications have adverse side effects.
+Some of the prescription drugs or over-the-counter medications designed to help smoking cessation have adverse side effects.
 There are other natural ways to support the body during detoxification and withdrawal that are worth considering!

 Whether your goal is to become healthier, heal from an illness, recover from nicotine addiction, or pass a nicotine test, you have come to the right place!
 There are many natural ways to recover from nicotine dependence and restore health to your body and mind.